ZebNemeth/zeb/README.md

 # zeb
-My repository, I guess!
-I'm a philosophy student who likes emergence and CA's. `\_(^_^ )_/`
+My sandbox!
+I'm a philosophy student who likes emergence and CA's.

-Will be a place to drop code I tried to write.
-You be the judge of whether it is any good.
+Will be a place to drop code I tried to write...